SouthGreenPlatform/trainings/_pages/sv.md

 <h3>Learning objectives</h3>
 <ul>
 <li>Understanding limits and advantages of sequencing technology for SV detection</li>
-<li>Manipulating of short and long reads data on a virtual machine on jupyter environment</li>
+<li>Manipulating short and long reads data on a virtual machine on jupyter environment</li>
 <li>Handling mapping, SNP calling and SV detection tools and be able to analyse your own data</li>
 <li>Detecting structural variations comparing assemblies. </li>